XRPLF/rippled/Builds/linux/README.md

 cmake -DCMAKE_BUILD_TYPE=Debug ..
 ```

+If your operating system does not provide static libraries (Arch Linux, and
+Manjaro Linux, for example), you must configure a non-static build by adding
+`-Dstatic=OFF` to the above cmake line.

 `CMAKE_BUILD_TYPE` can be changed as desired for `Debug` vs.
 `Release` builds (all four standard cmake build types are supported).